 King Lear is about love, and love is about acts.
 Romeo and Juliet dressed lust up in love’s clothing, but it’s little more than the ‘powder and fire’ that Friar Laurence talks to Romeo of.
 Love, in that play, is a joke.
 In King Lear love is a hearth, it is an ever-burning warmth, a special place in the home where you can find comfort no matter how hard your day, no matter what you’ve done and love kindles that hearth.
 It’s not always roaring, sometimes there’s barely an ember, but if there’s even an ember a little puff of oxygen, a little tending and love will fire again.
 King Lear is more about love than it is about nature, than it is about bastardy, than it is about hubris, than it is about power, lust or revenge it is about love.
 These scenes are the proof of that.
 These scenes of love are the most powerful scenes and, also, the ones that make the play a tragedy.

 What if Lear ended here?
 It’d be little more than a dark family comedy.
 No, tragedy is incoming and we can only feel the true weight of that tragedy once we’ve felt the full force of love.

-Sadly it doesn’t, we get a scene of Edmund and Regan having a chat about how the Royal We are very thirsty, but fear their sister may be trying to have a sip.
-There will be no sisterly sharing arrangement for Edmund and Goneril enters and gives an aside that shows how stupid combinations of hormones creating lusts that we believe to be love (the plot of Romeo and Juliet) are more important than actually conscious human plans when she says “I had rather lose the battle than that should loosen him and me.”
+We get a scene of Edmund and Regan having a chat about how the Royal-We are very thirsty, but fear their sister may be trying to have a sip.
+There will be no sisterly sharing arrangement for Edmund.
+Goneril enters and gives an aside that shows how stupid combinations of hormones creating lusts that we believe to be love (the plot of Romeo and Juliet) are more important than actually conscious human plans when she says “I had rather lose the battle than that should loosen him and me.”